cuiyongbo/programming-scaffold/misc-topics/cpp_note_01.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-Q: please tell me about C++ lvalue and rvalue, when to use them?
+# please tell me about C++ lvalue and rvalue, when to use them?

 In C++, understanding the concepts of lvalues and rvalues is crucial for grasping how expressions are evaluated, how objects are moved or copied, and how resources are managed efficiently.
 These concepts are especially important in the context of modern C++ features like move semantics and perfect forwarding.